ejcx/sshcert/README.md

 # sshcert
-sshcert is a package and CLI for handling SSH user certs
+sshcert is a package and CLI for handling SSH user certs.
+Consult the [Getting Started Guide](https://github.com/ejcx/sshcert/wiki/Getting-Started) to get started!

 ## Installation
 ```